Falls so Cool They be Ice

 And Sessions Woods IS pretty great.
 Other than the confounding fact that the nature center isn’t open on weekends, the trails are great for families and they all provide educational signage along the way.
 They have a bunch of events throughout the year and I highly recommend you make this place part of your life.

 (There’s a little kid in the picture above, which I think it pretty cool – because you’d never notice him if I didn’t tell you.)

 It’s a been a big part of my life for a few reasons.
-The nature center, the Tunxis Trail system snakes through here, the Burlington Trail Master Challenge, these falls, an observation tower… big fan, big fan of Sessions Woods.
+The nature center, the Tunxis Trail system snakes through here, the Burlington Trail Master Challenge is a thing in town, these falls, an observation tower… big fan… big fan of Sessions Woods.

 The waterfall is found down a short but steep spur trail off of the main Beaver Dam Trail (which is really a dirt road).
 I just read this on another site: “This is one of the most rewarding easy hikes in the entire state.”

 That’s a bold statement.
-I guess I agree with it to some degree.
 Anyway, from the visitor center lot, you need to find the main Beaver Dam Trail.
 If you go right, you’ll have more downhill and it’s about 1.4 miles to the falls.